Periods can be a big problem. But not for the reasons TV commercials try to convince us they are.

 Sure, some women have uncomfortable and painful periods (see info on that at the bottom of this post), but there are some other big problems with the “norm” when it comes to periods.
 Mainly:

 Most feminine hygiene options like pads and tampons contain harmful chemicals and pesticides that aren’t good in general.
 While unhealthy, they are especially problematic for the delicate and highly vascular area like the vagina.
 With once a month use for all of a woman’s child-bearing years, the chemical exposure builds up!

-There are also health concerns like Toxic Shock Syndrome (TSS) from tampons.
+There are also health concerns like Toxic Shock Syndrome (TSS) from tampons and any absorbative products.

 Unhealthy for the Planet

 Health ramifications aside, options like pads and tampons aren’t good for the planet.
 Each woman will use an estimated 16,000 pads or tampons in her lifetime.
 These products end up in landfills, taking years and years to break down.

 Most also contain plastic, which isn’t good for humans, but is also pretty terrible for the environment too.

 Let me guess, right now, you may be thinking that you are just one person and you only contribute a small number of pads or tampons to the landfills.